-Overview: Unless noted otherwise, auditions for our fall shows are held the first weekend of the fall semester and auditions for our spring shows are held the first weekend of the spring semester.
+Overview: Unless noted otherwise, auditions for our FALL shows are held the first weekend after FALL classes begin, and auditions for our SPRING shows are held the first weekend after SPRING classes begin.

 Auditions consist of two components – the preliminary auditions in which the director(s) are introduced to your skills and the callbacks during which the director(s) look more closely at your skills in relation to the show’s needs.

 Who May Audition?: Anyone is welcome to audition for the Theatre Arts Department productions.
 No experience is necessary.
 We love to see new faces.
 All ages and types are welcome!

 Friday, JANUARY 17 and Saturday, JANUARY 18, 2014*

 5:30 PM: Registration begins each evening in the Lobby of Burbank Auditorium, and is on a first-come, first-serve basis.
 Registration involves completing 2-4 forms so allow yourself enough time to do so.

 6:00 PM: Auditions Begin *Choose EITHER the Friday OR Saturday evening audition; you only need to come to one.

 CALLBACKS Sunday, JANUARY 19, 1:30-5:00 PM and 6:00-9:00 PM Burbank Auditorium Actors being called back may be asked to return for all of the Callback period or only a portion.
 Note: Those actors who have matinee performances for other productions will be called back for the evening session only.

 *Want to audition, BUT your schedule conflicts because you are currently in performances for another show?

 Don't worry.
 We have a special audition session on Saturday, January 18, 11:00-12:00, just for people like you.
 To reserve one of these slots, contact Laura Downing-Lee at email@example.com or (707) 527-4420; email is preferred, using the Subject Line "Special Audition Request".
 Must present proof of conflict at the audition.